loki-v7/logic_calculator/README.md

 # logic_calculator
-gotta have tkinter for it to work
+gotta have tkinter for it to work. kinda buggy and bad my fault